dwyl/calendar/BUILDIT.md

 are sensitive scopes.
-Since the project in `Google Cloud Console` is private, we need to add a test user so they can consent to allowing the project to see these scopes.
+Since the project in `Google Cloud Console` is private, we need to add a "test user" so they can consent to allowing the project to see these scopes.
 In our case,
 we are just going to add our own e-mail so we can test it.